qpeano/DataStorage/README.md

 - What Is Next

 Extensive testing is still needed to make sure that the nested works for numerous configurations of DataUnits and fragments.
 The plan after that is to store the DataStorage in a binary file to save space, implementing a method called "snapshot" where user can get the current state of the DataStorage in a text file/ string, with the formatting seen in (1).
+Implementations of other methdos used in DataStorage, such as retrieval of data from a specific DataUnit, is also on the list to get done.